Freedom and cost-effectiveness - helping your clients live life to the full

 Early repayment charge

-· This may be charged if a client wishes to repay the loan in full before they die or move into long-term care.
-The charge will apply to each amount the client has borrowed.
+· This may be charged if a client wishes to repay the loan in full before they die or need long-term care.
+The charge may apply to each amount the client has borrowed.
 The charge doesn’t apply in certain situations – see terms and conditions for details

 · For joint applicants who applied for their lifetime mortgage from 28 April 2014 onwards, there is no early repayment charge on first death